Jingshan Park

 review picture

-Discover Jingshan Park – location, opening hours, how to get there, nearby attractions, and combo tickets with Forbidden City.
+Discover Jingshan Park in this guide – location, opening hours, how to get there, nearby attractions, and combo tickets with Forbidden City.
 Perfect for your Beijing itinerary.

 About Jingshan Park